-The Sequoia English Language Develoment department believes the diversity of cultures in our school and community strengthens and enriches our society.
-Our department provides a program for our English learners that develops proficiency in English as rapidly and effectively as possible while building the linguistic and cultural skills necessary to achieve the students' educational goals.
+The Sequoia English Language Development department believes the diversity of cultures in our school and community strengthens and enriches our society.
+Our department provides a program for our English Learners that develops proficiency in English as rapidly and effectively as possible while building the linguistic and cultural skills necessary to achieve the students' educational goals.

 Our ELD program delivers focused instruction utilizing research-based interactive strategies specifically designed for English learners.
 We emphasize communication-based instruction and support through the integration of listening, speaking, reading and writing activities.

 Students in our program are enrolled in two periods of English instruction based on California ELA and ELD standards.
 Instructional materials are chosen with the goal of achieving fluency as quickly as possible.
 All ELD teachers hold LDS or CLAD certificates.

 California requires all parents to complete a home language survey when they register their children for school.
 The survey asks:

 What language did this student learn when first beginning to talk?